 Lil Wayne biography

-Born on September 27, 1982, in New Orleans, Louisiana, Dwayne Michael Carter J. worked with hip-hop group the Hot Boys before forging a solo career with albums Tha Carter and its hit follow ups II, III and IV.
+Born on September 27, 1982, in New Orleans, Louisiana, Lil Wayne worked with hip-hop group the Hot Boys before forging a solo career with albums Tha Carter and its hit follow ups II, III and IV.
 He won four Grammy Awards in 2009 for singles like "A Milli" and "Lollipop," and has worked with artists ranging from Robin Thicke to Nicki Minaj.
 He was jailed in 2010 for weapon's possession.

-Born Dwayne Michael Carter Jr. on September 27, 1982, in New Orleans, Louisiana, Lil Wayne has been creating rhymes since he was a child, and is considered among today's most talented rappers.
+Rapper Lil Wayne was born Dwayne Michael Carter Jr. on September 27, 1982, in New Orleans, Louisiana.
+Lil Wayne has been creating music since he was a child, and is considered among today's most talented rappers.
 He grew up in Hollygrove, one of New Orleans' poorest neighborhoods.

 Lil Wayne started rapping at the age of 8.
 He later met brothers Bryan and Slim Williams, the founders of Cash Money Records, who were impressed enough with his skills to give him one of their business cards.
 Ambitious, Wayne continued to call them until they took him under their wing and let him hang around the label's offices.